 Let us consider the following Examples of integration implementation for this testing:

-- Implemented the integration of route and stops modules.
+- Implemented the integration of route and stop modules.

-- Implemented the integration of arrival status update and reflecting the same on the stops screen.
+- Implemented the integration of arrival status update and it reflects the same on the stop screen.

 - Implemented the integration of complete pick up till the delivery functionality modules.